Atanarjuat: The Fast Runner

-Atanarjuat: The Fast Runner (ᐊᑕᓈᕐᔪᐊᑦ) is a 2001 Canadian epic film directed by Inuit filmmaker Zacharias Kunuk and produced by his company Isuma Igloolik Productions.
+Atanarjuat: The Fast Runner (ᐊᑕᓈᕐᔪᐊᑦ) is a 2001 Canadian epic film directed by Inuk filmmaker Zacharias Kunuk and produced by his company Isuma Igloolik Productions.
 It was the first feature film ever to be written, directed and acted entirely in the Inuktitut language.

 Set in the ancient past, the film retells an Inuit legend passed down through centuries of oral tradition.
 It revolves around the title character, whose marriage with his two wives earns him the animosity of the son of the band leader, who kills Atanarjuat's brother and forces Atanarjuat to flee by foot.

 The film premiered at the 54th Cannes Film Festival in May 2001, and was released in Canada on 12 April 2002.
 A major critical success, Atanarjuat won the Caméra d'Or (Golden Camera) at Cannes, and six Genie Awards, including Best Motion Picture.
 Atanarjuat was also a commercial success, becoming Canada's top-grossing release of 2002, outperforming the mainstream comedy Men with Brooms.
 It grossed more than US$5 million worldwide.
 In 2015, a poll of filmmakers and critics in the Toronto International Film Festival named it the greatest Canadian film of all time.
+It also topped the CBC's 2023 list of The 50 Greatest Films Directed by Canadians.
+The film was selected as the Canadian entry for the Best Foreign Language Film at the 74th Academy Awards, but was not accepted as a nominee.

 Plot

 At Igloolik ("place of houses") in the Eastern Arctic wilderness at the dawn of the first millennium, Qulitalik bids goodbye to his sister Panikpak, wife of Kumaglak, promising to come if she calls for help in her heart.
 She gives him her husband's rabbit's foot for spiritual power.

 In a flashback, the community is visited by the strange shaman Tungajuaq.
 During a spiritual duel with the visitor, the camp leader Kumaglak dies.
 The visitor removes the walrus-tooth necklace from Kumaglak's body, and puts the necklace around the neck of Kumaglak's son Sauri, who thus becomes camp leader.
 Much later, the shaman's magic has poisoned the community with hatred.
 Tulimaq, the laughing stock of the camp, is having bad luck hunting and can barely feed his family, but Panikpak brings meat for Tulimaq's children, Atanarjuat and Amaqjuaq, hoping that one day they will make things right.

 Atanarjuat grows up to be a fast runner, Amaqjuaq is strong, and they are rivals with Sauri and his son Oki.
-During a game of 'wolf tag' Atanarjuat pursues the beautiful Atuat, provoking jealousy in Oki.
+During a game of 'wolf tag' Atanarjuat pursues the beautiful Atuat, provoking jealousy in Oki, to whom she was betrothed.
 Oki's sister Puja also shows interest in Atanarjuat.
 In a punching duel with Oki, Atanarjuat wins the right to marry Atuat.
 Later, Atanarjuat leaves his wife Atuat at a camp to hunt caribou, but he stops at Sauri's camp, where he is persuaded to take Puja on the hunt.
 Camping by a lake, Atanarjuat and Puja sing, flirt, and have sex.